Lissy93/dashy/README.md

 ## Features 🌈

-- 🔎 Instant search by name, domain and tags - just start typing + customizable keyboard shortcuts
+- 🔎 Instant search by name, domain and tags + customizable hotkeys & keyboard shortcuts
 - 🎨 Multiple built-in color themes, with UI color editor and support for custom CSS
-- 🧸 Many options for icons, including Font-Awesome support, auto-fetching favicon, images and emojis
+- 🧸 Many options for icons, including Font-Awesome, homelab icons, auto-fetching favicon, images and emojis
 - 🚦 Service status feature for each of your apps / links, for basic availability and uptime monitoring
-- 💂 Optional authentication with multi-user support, configurable privileges and SSO support
+- 💂 Optional authentication with multi-user access, configurable privileges and SSO support
+- 🌎 Multi-language support, with more languages being added regularly
-- ☁ Optional encrypted cloud backup and restore feature available
+- ☁ Optional encrypted off-site cloud backup and restore feature available
 - 💼 A workspace view, for easily switching between multiple apps at once
 - 🛩️ A minimal view, for use as a fast-loading browser startpage
 - 🖱️ Choose how to launch apps, either new tab, same tab, a pop-up modal or in the workspace view
-- 🌎 Multi-language support, with more languages being added regularly
 - 📏 Customizable layout, sizes, text, component visibility, sort order, behavior etc
-- 🖼️ Option for full-screen background image, custom nav-bar links, html footer, title, and more
+- 🖼️ Option for full-screen background image, custom nav-bar links, html footer, title, etc
 - 🚀 Easy to setup with Docker, or on bare metal, or with 1-Click cloud deployment
-- ⚙️ Easy single-file YAML-based configuration, with option to configure app directly through the UI
+- ⚙️ Easy single-file YAML-based configuration, and option to configure app through the UI
-- 🤏 Small bundle size, fully responsive UI and PWA makes the app easy to use on any device
 - ✨ Under active development with improvements and new features added regularly
+- 🤏 Small bundle size, fully responsive UI and PWA for basic offline access
 - 🆓 100% free and open source
 - 🔐 Strong focus on privacy
 - 🌈 Plus lots more...